-The Lifetime Learning Credit is a tax incentive for people who are taking classes to improve their job skills or get a degree.
+The Lifetime Learning Credit is a tax incentive for people taking classes to improve their job skills or get a degree.
 The credit is 20% of the first $10,000 of qualified expenses, for a total credit of $2,000.

 Why It's Important

 The Lifetime Learning Credit is a tax benefit available to many students and their families.
 The LLC is a tax credit that can be claimed yearly to help defray higher education costs.
-It’s especially beneficial for anyone who is taking classes to improve their job skills or for those just starting out in college.
+It’s especially beneficial for anyone who is taking classes to improve their job skills or for those just starting in college.

 So What Exactly is This Credit?

-The Lifetime Learning Credit is a non-refundable tax credit equal to 20% of up to $10,000 spent on qualified education expenses each year.
+The Lifetime Learning Credit is a non-refundable tax credit equal to 20% of up to $10,000 spent on qualified education expenses annually.
 That means if you spend $10,000 on tuition and fees associated with a college degree or other qualifying educational program, you can receive a maximum credit of $2,000.
-The Lifetime Learning Credit is available for both graduate and undergraduate students; however, it can only be claimed once per year by any single student or family.
+The Lifetime Learning Credit is available for graduate and undergraduate students; however, it can only be claimed once per year by any single student or family.

 How Do I Qualify?